softservedata/devopsweb/JenkinsPipeline/step6/text.md

 # Update the pipeline script

->Now Goto the Jenkins job where you have pasted the code and insert **credentialsId: 'github_creds'**
+>Now go to the Jenkins job where you have pasted the code and insert **credentialsId: 'github_creds'**

 ![Picture 61](../assets/step6pic1addCreds.png)